ryanbrewerstrata/git-gud/objective-03/readme.md

 ## Add a Reviewer
 Select one or more reviewers.
-This triggers an email giving the reviewer a link to your PR, with the polite request to come review it.
+This immediately sends each reviewer an email with a link to your PR and request for review.

 > **Not getting reviews?** Remember, everyone is busy with their own work, but also emails are easily missed.
 Use your own discretion when deciding to remind someone of your PR.